 - Excessive sweating even without activity

-Your natural physician will order a salivary hormone profile to measure cortisol production at four different times throughout the day.
+Your natural physician will order a urinary hormone profile to measure cortisol production at four different times throughout the day as well as well as DHEA and all of the adrenal hormone metabolites.
+Salivary hormone testing is quite popular but it does not give the whole picture.
 This allows your physician to observe adrenal gland dysfunction during all parts of the day and will dictate the type of treatment you will receive.
 Symptoms cannot adequately diagnose if the adrenals are in fatigue or if they are hyperfunctioning.
 This is why testing is so vital to properly assess adrenal gland function.
 In addition, it gives a baseline to compare to follow-up testing so treatment can be adjusted accordingly.